01-ai/HumanEval.jl/README.md

 ## Future Work

-- Open source Julia related training dataset.
+- Explore advanced techniques to improve LLM's performance with code in general.
+Especially how to iteratively refine code.
 - Julia specific LLM training/finetuning.
+We want to know the minimum requirement to train a code LLM.
-- Explore advanced techniques to improve LLM's performance with code in general.
+- Improve Yi series models' performance with code.

 We're hiring!
 If you're interested in working on code LLM at [01.ai](https://01.ai/), please contact [yi@01.ai](mailto:yi@01.ai).